 Here it is again — tax season!
 I mean… April!
-April is so colorful here in the desert with the plants and bushes in full bloom.
+It’s so colorful here in the desert with the plants and bushes in full bloom.
 The birds are singing and the lizards have begun basking in the sun.
 And … it’s tax season.

-I am blessed to have a career that I love, a beautiful place to live, and loving family and friends — but I still have to do taxes.
+I am blessed to have a career I love, a beautiful place to live, and loving family and friends — but I still have to do taxes.
 Ugh!
-I can’t get away from it until it’s done!
-But taxes, in a way, can be a blessing in disguise.
-You get to see how much financial success you’ve had last year and make adjustments for the year to come!
+I can’t get away from it!
+But in a way, taxes can be a confirmation of how much financial success you’ve had last year and now you can make adjustments for the year to come.

 Some people have already filed their tax returns and I applaud them.
 I’m guessing they’re probably receiving a tax refund.
 In fact, about 70% of American taxpayers are getting part of over $200 million the IRS will be paying out in refunds this year.
 That’s a lot of money!